Trans fats, also called trans fatty acids, occur naturally in some foods, such as meat and dairy products.

 How to Avoid Eating Trans Fats

 Fortunately, it's fairly easy to avoid eating artificial trans fats.
 Unless that is if you're eating out.
-Many restaurants - both fast-food places and sit-down places use plenty of trans fats in just about everything.
-Avoiding fried foods and baked goods will help you steer clear, but it's no guarantee that you'll completely avoid eating trans fats.
+Many restaurants — both fast-food places and sit-down places — use plenty of trans fats in just about everything.
+Avoiding fried foods and baked goods will help you steer clear of them, but it's no guarantee that you'll completely avoid eating trans fats.